 concept-based learning (CBL)

-Phenomenon-Based Learning is taking real world ideas and guiding students to build their knowledge around this by asking open-ended questions.
-Students, when participating in CBL find that arts are naturally involved in STEM.
-No matter what phenomenon students are describing in the real world, they must be able to present, explain and convince other people, be it their peers, parents or teachers.
+Phenomenon-Based Learning is taking real world ideas and guiding learners to build their knowledge around this by asking open-ended questions.
+Learners, when participating in CBL find that arts are naturally involved in STEM.
+No matter what phenomenon learners are describing in the real world, they must be able to present, explain and convince other people, be it their peers, parents or educators.

-The arts also push students not to accept answers and to explore, question and inquire about everything they are learning.
+The arts also push learners not to accept answers and to explore, question and inquire about everything they are learning.

 21st-century skills are the skills required to be active, functional, useful, happy and employed members of society.
 The skills include literacy, numeracy and the 4C's